qqqq-collab/enterprise-resources/google_kubernetes_engine/README.md

    reports through minio, you can use the key pair above to access it using an s3-compatible tool like the [minio client](https://docs.min.io/docs/minio-client-quickstart-guide).
+1. To show the outputs again: `terraform output`
+1. Google executes an upgrade on the cluster control plane after creation, so some operations (such as `plan` or `apply`) will be unable to execute until this upgrade completes.

 ## Destroying

-If you want to remove your Codecov enterprise stack, a `destroy.sh` script is provided.  *This will remove all of your enterprise configuration and uploaded coverage reports.*  All resources created with terraform will be removed, so use with caution
+If you want to remove your Codecov Enterprise stack, a `destroy.sh` script is provided.  *This will remove all of your enterprise configuration and uploaded coverage reports.*  All resources created with terraform will be removed, so please use with caution.

 ## Best practices for Terraform and Codecov